 Built for researchers working across network science and AI.

-Works with any MCP client — Claude Code, Claude Desktop, or any MCP-compatible assistant.
+Any data, any MCP client.
+Network files import directly; spreadsheets and other data become networks conversationally.
+Works with Claude Code, Claude Desktop, or any MCP-compatible assistant.

 Claude / AI Assistant